 Answer: Horses can have twins, but it is rare and typically one or both are lost during pregnancy.

-Conceiving twins are extremely rare in horses, about a 1 in 10,000 chance, and twins that survive birth are rarer still.
-Horses can give birth to twin foals, but unfortunately, it is common for one or both twins to die during gestation or shortly after birth.
-It is common practice to avoid allowing twin pregnancies to progress to full term in horses.
+It is extremely rare for horses to conceive twins let alone carry them full term, approximately a 1 in 10,000 chance.
+Horses can give birth to twins but the mortality rate is high for one or both twins during birth, gestation or shortly after birth.
+It is best breeding practice to not allow a twin pregnancy to progress to full term.

 Why are twin pregnancies bad for horses?

-Bearing twin foals is considered so risky that most responsible breeders will have their mare checked by their veterinarian for twin pregnancies early on.
+Carrying twin foals is considered so high risk that most responsible and experienced breeders will have their mare checked by their veterinarian for twin pregnancies early on.
 A rectal ultrasound scan is the most common method of checking and is generally considered a routine part of the breeding process.
-If two embryos are detected, they will “pinch one-off” essentially terminating it.
-By “pinching” one embryo the health of the other is given the best chance in allowing it to thrive and increase its chances of being successfully born.
+If two embryos are detected, the veterinarian can perform a procedure known as “pinching or squeezing off” essentially terminating one of the pregnancies.
+They usually choose to keep the larger or strongest looking embryo.
+By doing this the remaining embryo is given the best chance in allowing it to thrive and increase its chances of being successfully born.